jappeace/jappeaceApplication/content/zurich-hack-2022-denotational-design-and-agda.md

 [^real-engineering]: In a commercial setting we'd decide if it's worth investing additional
                      in this design.
-                     The one presented at zurich hack works.
+                     The one presented at Zurich hack works.
                      But if this is intended to be used in a larger system, iterating upon the design may help, if the business can afford it.